 Dr. Makin has an MBA from the Open University in Milton Keynes, England, and an MA and PhD in Material Sciences from the University of Cambridge (Cantab).

-Shaun Mercer is a Managing Director of Carlyle advising on European buyout opportunities.
-Mr. Mercer is based in London.
-Since joining Carlyle in 2005, Mr. Mercer has been actively involved in a number of Carlyle’s investments.
-Mr. Mercer is on the board of directors of Nouryon and Atotech, and was previously engaged with the Boards of Axalta, AZ Electronic Materials, and Ensus.
+Shaun Mercer is the Chief Financial Officer of Plastic Energy Limited, a world leader in the chemical recycling of end-of-life plastic waste, which he joined in 2021.
+Prior to joining Plastic Energy, Mr. Mercer was a Managing Director at The Carlyle Group, which he joined in 2005.
+During his time with Carlyle, Mr. Mercer was actively involved in a number of Carlyle’s most significant investments.
+In particular, he was previously engaged with the Boards of Nouryon, Axalta, AZ Electronic Materials and Ensus.
 Prior to joining Carlyle, Mr. Mercer was at Morgan Stanley, where he spent four years working in corporate finance and M&A as part of the Global Industrials Group.
-During this period, he also spent time working in Mumbai, India, managing the investment banking operations of Morgan Stanley Advantage Services.
+During this period he also spent time working in Mumbai, India, managing the investment banking operations of Morgan Stanley Advantage Services.

-Mr. Mercer received a B.A. with honours from Cambridge University, where he was a Taylor Scholar.
+Mr. Mercer received a B.A. with honours from the University of Cambridge, where he was a Taylor Scholar.

 Gregory Nikodem is a Managing Director of Carlyle focused on U.S. buyout opportunities in the industrial, transportation, and energy sectors.
 He is currently a member of the board of directors of Nouryon, where he serves as the chair of the audit committee, and he is also a board member of Asplundh Tree Expert.
 Additionally, he has been involved with Carlyle’s investments in ADT CAPS, Centennial Resources Development, JMC Steel, Accudyne Industries, Veyance Technologies, and WildHorse Resource Development, among others.
 Prior to joining Carlyle, Mr. Nikodem held a position with Thomas Weisel Partners.
 Mr. Nikodem received his M.B.A. from the Stanford Graduate School of Business, where he was an Arjay Miller Scholar, and a B.S. in industrial engineering and engineering management from Stanford University.